qBraid/pyqasm/README.md

 >[!WARNING]
 > **This project is "pre-alpha", and is not yet stable or fully realized.
 Use with caution, as the API and functionality are subject to significant changes.**

 ## Motivation
-The current [OpenQASM 3 standard](https://openqasm.com/index.html) is a powerful language for expressing hybrid quantum-classical programs, but it lacks a comprehensive tool supporting the full capabilities of the language.
-Pyqasm aims to fill this gap by building upon the [openqasm parser](https://github.com/openqasm/openqasm/tree/main/source/openqasm), and providing support for semantic analysis and utilities for program compilation.
+[OpenQASM](https://openqasm.com/) is a powerful language for expressing hybrid quantum-classical programs, but it lacks a comprehensive tool supporting the full capabilities of the language.
+PyQASM aims to fill this gap by building upon the [`openqasm3.parser`](https://github.com/openqasm/openqasm/blob/ast-py/v1.0.0/source/openqasm/openqasm3/parser.py), and providing support for semantic analysis and utilities for program compilation.

 ## Installation

-pyqasm requires Python 3.10 or greater, and can be installed with pip as follows:
+PyQASM requires Python 3.10 or greater, and can be installed with pip as follows:

 ```bash
 pip install pyqasm
 ```

-## Install from source
+### Install from source

 You can also install from source by cloning this repository and running a pip install command in the root directory of the repository: